Australian/ Dinner/ Pasta & Noodles/ Recipes

 Instructions

-• Heat the vegetable oil in a large frying pan over a medium high heat.
-Add the onions and garlic and stir fry for 2-3 minutes until translucent.
+• Heat the 2 tbsp vegetable oil in a large frying pan over a medium high heat.
+Add the 1 onion and 2 tsp garlic and stir fry for 2-3 minutes until translucent.

-• Add the beef mince and diced bacon and continue to fry for 5 minutes until browned.
+• Add the 750 g beef mince and 5 slices bacon and continue to fry for 5 minutes until browned.

-• Pour in red wine and cook until liquid evaporates, around 5-10 minutes.
+• Pour in 60 ml red wine and cook until liquid evaporates, around 5-10 minutes.
 Reduce heat to a simmer.

-• Meanwhile, cook the pasta according to packet directions.
+• Meanwhile, cook the 500 g pasta according to packet directions.
 Drain and either add to the sauce and stir through or place into serving dishes and top with the Bolognese sauce.

 Recipe Notes